 All federal loans are processed through William D. Ford Federal Direct Loan program.
 Federal Direct Graduate PLUS Loan borrowers will apply for and obtain loan funds directly from the U.S. Department of Education.

 Graduate students that are enrolled at least half-time in a degree-seeking program are eligible to apply for a Federal Direct Graduate PLUS Loan.
 Students enrolled in certificate, non degree or credential programs do not qualify for the Federal Direct Graduate PLUS Loan.

-Interest is a fixed-variable rate of 6.41%, capped at 10.5%.
-There is no grace period for a Federal Direct Graduate PLUS Loan.
+NOTE: There is no grace period for a Federal Direct Graduate PLUS Loan.
 Interest begins to accrue immediately after the first disbursement of the Federal Direct Graduate PLUS Loan.
 Repayment of both principal and interest begins within 60 days after the final disbursement of the loan.
 The Federal Direct Loan program offers deferment and forbearance options.
 Federal Direct Graduate PLUS loan borrowers can contact the Direct Loan Servicing Center at (800) 848-0979 for information on delaying repayment.

 Student borrowers may borrow up to the cost of attendance minus other financial aid that has been awarded.

 - 2014-15: 4.288% origination fee; 4.292% origination fee

 NOTE: With the passage of the Budget Control Act, the Federal Direct PLUS Loan for which the first disbursement is made on or after December 1, 2013, the origination fee is 4.288%.
 Beginning October 1, 2014, the Federal Direct Loan for which the first disbursement is made on or after October 1, 2014 and before October 1, 2015, the origination fee is 4.292%.